hyperledger/fabric/docs/source/commands/osnadminchannel.md

 Here are some examples of the `osnadmin channel list` command.

 * Listing all the channels that the orderer has joined.
-This includes the system channel (if one exists) and all of the application channels.
+Note that the system channel will always be NULL because it is no longer supported from release v3.0 onwards.

   ```
   osnadmin channel list -o orderer.example.com:9443 --ca-file $CA_FILE --client-cert $CLIENT_CERT --client-key $CLIENT_KEY